yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 Available rule parameters are as follows:

 - name (String): Glob expression for matching the file name.
 Case insensitive by default, add `\s` to the beginning to make it sensitive.
-- mime (String): Glob expression for matching the MIME type.
+- mime (String): Glob expression for matching the mime-type.
 Case insensitive by default, add `\s` to the beginning to make it sensitive.
 - use (String): Opener name corresponding to the names in the [`[opener]` section](#opener).

 ## [tasks]